Gyoza vs. dumpling: Gyoza is a dumpling, but not all dumplings are gyoza!

 Shape and cooking method

-Dumplings come in all shapes, but round and bucket dumplings are popular.
+Dumplings come in all shapes, but round and bucket dumplings are most popular.
 Gyoza-like shapes are also common.

 You can also find age-gyoza, which are deep-fried dumplings, and sui-gyoza, which are boiled in water.